oneminch/Notes/Java.md

 - If an access modifier isn't specified, the method's visibility is limited to the package it's defined in.
     - This is more restrictive than `public`, but less restrictive than `private` or `protected`.
-- The method will have the default "package-private" or "friendly" access level, which means the method is accessible within the same package (the package where the class is defined), but not from other packages, even if those packages contain subclasses of the class containing the method.
+- The method will have the default "package-private", "private-protected" or "friendly" access level, which means the method is accessible within the same package (the package where the class is defined), but not from other packages, even if those packages contain subclasses of the class containing the method.

 #### `public`